 Flow

 What: Bristol is a great city for vegan basics - burgers and the like - but Flow fills a niche for those looking for more diverse, innovative plant-based cooking.
-Chef and owner Jen Williams grows most of her produce on her nearby allotment, and sources the rest sustainably, before whipping up smart dishes like aubergine with sesame, pickled kohlrabi, tahini and peaches, and forest mushrooms with fino sherry, jacket potato gnocchi and blackcurrants.
+The menu is designed for sharing, and it is dictated by the seasons, making the most of top-quality fresh produce.
+You can expect smart dishes like aubergine with sesame, pickled kohlrabi, tahini and peaches, and forest mushrooms with fino sherry, jacket potato gnocchi and blackcurrants.

 Where: 8a Haymarket Walk, BS1 3LN